biopython/biopython.github.io/wiki/Deprecation_policy.md

 `              " in a future release of Biopython.
 Please use the SomeOtherModule"`
 `              " instead, as described in the Tutorial.
 If you would like to"`
 `              " continue using Bio.SomeModule, please contact the Biopython"`
-`              " developers via the mailing list.""",`
+`              " developers via the mailing list.",`
 `              DeprecationWarning)`

 -   In principle, we require that two Biopython releases carrying the